vkhazin/multicloud-courseware/README.md

 * Contrast a cloud-specific logging and monitoring facilities to a centralized logging/monitoring services leveraging 3rd party service
 * Demonstrate the process of authoring a Dockerfile to run the end-point application in a container
 * Make use of Kubernetes as a service to deploy and monitor the created image
-* Get familiar with Pivotal Cloud Foundry PaaS concepts for multi-cloud deployment
+* Get familiar with PaaS concepts on different cloud providers
-* Deploy end-point to Pivotal PaaS and access logs/monitoring tools
+* Deploy end-point to an end-point to a cloud-specific PaaS and access logs/monitoring tools
-* Convert the end-point to a serverless function and deploy to a couple of cloud providers: AWS, GCP, or Azure
+* Convert the end-point to a serverless function and deploy to a couple of cloud providers: AWS, GCP, and Azure
 * Analyze serverless logs and monitoring
 * Discuss the data persistency options compatible with inter-cloud deployments
 * Review common security and regulatory concerns